jayaimzzz/Schnell-Schnell-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.

+## Setup

+- download the backend from https://github.com/jayaimzzz/Schnell-Schnell-backend
+- After following the setup steps in the backend, copy the localhost-key.pem and localhost.pem files from the backend project and paste them in the root dir of the frontend project.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `make start_frontend` for a dev server.
+Navigate to `http://localhost:4200/login`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding